grgzpp/Vector/README.md

     ```

 ## Testing with Postman
-In the repository there is also a Postman collection and environment that can be imported.
+In the repository there are also a Postman collection and an environment that can be imported.
 It will give you a list of calls useful for testing all the features of Vector:

 1. Install [Postman](https://www.postman.com/downloads/) in your system